Willem De Kooning ‘Woman-Ochre’ Painting Heist Solved: Found Hanging In Couple’s Bedroom After Their Death

 A painting heist from 1985 that has had authorities scratching their heads may have finally been put to bed.
-According to Arizona Republic, the priceless oil painting – some estimate to be worth anywhere between $150 and $200 million – was recovered last year during a New Mexico estate sale.
+According to Arizona Republic, the priceless oil painting – some estimate to be worth anywhere between $150 million and $200 million – was recovered last year during a New Mexico estate sale.

 New information has recently come to light suggesting a – as the neighbors described them – “lovely couple” in New Mexico may have committed the heist.
 While the neighbors did describe the couple as a nice enough to the reporters of Arizona Republic, they also admitted they didn’t really know that much about the duo.